 CANBERRA ACT 2600

-I have pleasure in submitting the Annual Report of the Federal Circuit Court Court of Australia for the period 1 July 2016 to 30 June 2017, in accordance with Section 117 of the Federal Circuit Court of Australia Act 1999.
+I am pleased to present the annual report on the operations of the Federal Circuit Court Court of Australia for the financial year ending 30 June 2018, in accordance with Section 117 of the Federal Circuit Court of Australia Act 1999.

-This report has been prepared in accordance with the Department of Finance’s Resource Management Guide No. 135: annual reports for non-Corporate Commonwealth Entities, but adjusted to reflect the changes in structure brought about by the commencement of the Courts Administration Legislation Amendment Act 2016.
+This report has been prepared in accordance with the Department of Finance’s Resource Management Guide No. 135: annual reports for non-corporate Commonwealth entities (May 2018), but adjusted to reflect the changes in structure brought about by the Courts Administration Legislation Amendment Act 2016.

 [Signed in the hard copy]